lchski/flowratio-local/README.md

 I think these are needed to reach the dangerous dogfooding point.

-- [x] Show notification when pinging
+- [x] Show notification when sampling
-- [x] Randomise interval between pings
+- [x] Randomise interval between samples
 - [x] Export to JSON
 - [x] Change export to CSV
 - [x] Autodetect when running again after sleep, closed tab, etc. Add "off" tagged Off means flowratio was off, not anything else.
-This can be accomplished practically by storing the time for the next ping in localstorage and then if now is singificantly greater than nextping, it means the ping happened when flowratio was unable to bug the user, i.e. "off"
+This can be accomplished practically by storing the time for the next sample in localstorage and then if now is singificantly greater than nextping, it means the sample happened when flowratio was unable to bug the user, i.e. "off"
   - Autodetection in place, remains to be tested
 - [x] Set sane default times